Home » BMW » DIY

 Microfilter Replacement of the interior air filter known as the "microfilter" on E36 vehicles is a pain in the rear, but it's definitely within the realm of DIY.
 This is my attempt to explain what I learned with a notable lack of explicatives.

-Oil Service There are a billion BMW oil service articles out there, but I learned a few things from doing it on my own so I figured I'd roll my own.
+Oil Service Although there is no shortage of DIY oil service articles online I learned a few things from doing it on my own so I figured I'd roll my own.

-Brakes BMWs can go fast, but they can stop fast too, provided you maintain your brake system and replace parts when required.
-Here's the story of my first DIY BMW brake job.
+Brakes BMWs can go fast but they can stop fast too provided you maintain your brake system and replace parts when required.
+This article outlines how to replace front and rear brakes as well as the parking brake assemblies.

 Fuel Pump and Suction Unit I decided to replace the fuel pump and suction unit as part of my preventative maintenance program.
 Rather than pay my technician to do it, I figured this was simple enough to do myself.
 Read this and you can do it too!